ryeleo/Python-Package-Template/README.md

         * This convention is against PEP8...
 So, why?
 This is for practical use of setuptools + pip: underscores are actually incompatible with setuptools when using our pypi.uoregon.edu server.
 See [(somewhat) relevant stack overflow answer](https://stackoverflow.com/a/19131777/1227086)
 2. Delete (or rename) `hello_world.py` and `test_hello_world.py`
 3. Replace this `README.md` with `README.md.template`.
-    * You can continue to reference *this* (meta) README.md in our SCM server: https://git.uoregon.edu/projects/ISN/repos/python_project_structure/browse
+    * You can continue to reference *this* (meta) README.md in our SCM server: https://git.uoregon.edu/projects/ISN/repos/python-project-structure/browse

-# Dependency Managment
+# Dependency Management

 Dependency management is performed in two places.
 There is a `setup.py` file and the `requirements.txt` file.